Last updated: May 23, 2023

 Woman smiling using her laptop

-Additionally, you can utilize the street address of mailing companies such as your local post office or the United States postal service (USPS).
+Additionally, you can utilize the street address of mailing companies such as your local post office or the United States Postal Service (USPS).

-Each of these services has its own benefits and drawbacks, so it's important to choose the best medium that suits your company's needs.
+Each of these services has its benefits and drawbacks, so it's important to choose the best medium that suits your company's needs.

-Registered agents are suitable for businesses that need a physical address, while a PO Box is perfect for companies that want to keep their addresses private.
+LLC registered agents are suitable for businesses that need a physical address, while a PO Box is perfect for companies that want to keep their addresses private.

 How Do I Get A Physical Address for My Business?

-Note that in some states - California, Florida, Texas, and Pennsylvania, it is illegal to use PO boxes as your official business address.
+Note that in some states - California, Florida, Texas, and Pennsylvania, it is illegal to use PO boxes as your official address.

 Reasons to Get a Physical Address